 - Implementing waste reduction initiatives at our fulfillment centers, and

-- Using our platforms to educate consumers on recycling practices, including partnering with the How2Recycle label in the US.
+- Using our platforms to educate consumers on recycling practices, including partnering with including partnering with the Sustainable Packaging Coalition and implementing/utilizing the How2Recycle label in the US.

 Our Sustainable Packaging Work Group has set the following Sustainable Packaging Goals & Targets, which you can learn more about by clicking on each of the targets listed below.

 - Improve Customer Education on Recyclability of QRG Packaging

 - Use Recycled Content in QRG Packaging

 Reduce the average emissions intensity per package shipped by 5% compared to a 2018 baseline by 2022